 Anne Pellegrino – Technology & Facilities

-Bachelor mathematics with minor in physics, Alvernia College, Reading, PA. – Worked many years in IT for Cardinal Industries and CBIS.
-Later, Anne worked as sr. management for Oracle Worldwide Customer Support in handling escalations.
+Anne.Pellegrino@stjcs.com Ms. Pellegrino holds a Bachelors Degree in Mathematics with minor in physics, Alvernia College, Reading, PA.
+She worked many years in IT for Cardinal Industries and CBIS.
+Later, Anne worked as sr. manager for Oracle Worldwide Customer Support in handling escalations.
 She has been part of the SJCS community for over 11 years as a parent and volunteer.
 Anne serves on the Home and School Board as the corresponding secretary.

-Attended St. Francis de Sales Elementary School, Coventry High School and took classes at International Data Center and Akron U. I have worked for St. James Cathedral School since 1992, and I have been the after school director and the clinic and summer camp coordinator since 2002.
-I am now the Front Office Secretary.
+Front.Office@stjcs.com Ms. Puntel attended St. Francis de Sales Elementary School, Coventry High School and took classes at International Data Center and Akron U. She has worked for St. James Cathedral School since 1992, and has served as the After School Director and the Clinic and Summer Camp Coordinator.

 Officer Keith Gibson

 Officer Keith Gibson is a retired police officer from the Orlando Police Department.
 He served OPD for 28 years.
 Officer Gibson continues to serve the greater Orlando community by providing security for Howard Middle School, Bishop Moore Catholic High School, and St. James Cathedral School.
 He serves as a mentor for the Boys and Girls Club and has donated 15 gallons of blood.
 Officer Gibson has two adult daughters who are a product of Catholic Education.
 Officer Gibson has been serving SJCS for 4 years.